 Yellow jackets are very aggressive and will almost never be deterred by a fake nest as they will gladly get close to inspect it.
 However, fake nests are effective deterrents, especially in the early spring months, when they start looking for new locations to settle in.

 While we want to keep bees away from hummingbird feeders, the reality is that bees are not bad by themselves.
 They serve as great aids to your garden via pollinating and they create sweet food sources in honey.

 Commercial insect traps are available to reduce insect populations in your yard.
 It is recommended to use these traps sparingly because you don’t want to disrupt the insects’ place in your yard’s ecosystem.

-Hummingbirds and many other wild birds eat insects, so it isn’t recommended to spray insecticides or oils that kill bees and other insects or to place any harmful chemicals inside traps.
+Hummingbirds and many other wild birds eat insects, so it isn’t recommended to spray insecticides or oils that kill bees and wasps and other insects or to place any harmful chemicals inside traps.
 Insecticides and oils can contaminate the nectar and potentially harm hummingbirds.